geensnor/recepten/spaghettinorma.md

 # Spaghetti alla Norma

 Spaghetti van Norma.
 Het is een typisch gerecht van de Siciliaanse keuken, oorspronkelijk gemaakt in Catania, Sicilië, Italië.
-> The name of the dish is said to originate from the apocryphal exclamation by the Italian writer Nino Martoglio who, upon tasting the dish, exclaimed "This is a real 'Norma'!",[2] comparing it with the exceptional perfection of the Vincenzo Bellini opera Norma.
+> The name of the dish is said to originate from the apocryphal exclamation by the Italian writer Nino Martoglio who, upon tasting the dish, exclaimed "This is a real 'Norma'!", comparing it with the exceptional perfection of the Vincenzo Bellini opera Norma.

 ## Ingredienten